DanielJohnHarty/ansible-create-ca/README.md

 # ansible-create-ca
 Create a certification authority and create/ distribute certificates

-`certs_fqdns` variable is a list of domains for which certificates will be created and to which the certificates will be distributed to.
+`certs_fqdns` variable is a list of domains for which certificates will be created and to which the certificates will be deployed (copied) to.
 `inventory_hostname` variable is the host name in the ansible hosts file

 ## Example playbook